TriNetX

 TriNetX Access Request

-2. Complete the TriNetX Access Request Form.
-The CTSI informatics team will review and setup your TriNetX account access within 2~3 business day.
+This training is a prerequisite for accessing TriNetX. - Complete the TriNetX Access Request Form.
+The CTSI informatics team will review and set up your TriNetX account access within 2~3 business days.

 TriNetX Access Instructions

-3. Click “Login”, and you will be brought to "Sign in with your username and password" page.
+- Click “Login”, and you will be brought to the "Sign in with your username and password" page.

-1. Your username is the one you use to login to your office computer.
+- Your username is the one you use to log in to your office computer.
 It is not your email address.

-7. If you login from a computer that is not on URMC network, Duo Authentication will kick in and asks for your approval on this login request from your registered mobile device.
-Upon successful login, the computer is recorded as a trusted device and you will not need to go through the Duo Authentication again, unless there is no active login from that computer in 60 days.
+- If you log in from a computer not on the URMC network, Duo Authentication will prompt you to approve this login request from your registered mobile device.
+Upon successful login, the computer is recorded as a trusted device, and you will not need to go through Duo Authentication again unless there is no active login from that computer for 60 days.

 Get Training